Over 40? Here Are 40 Things No One Tells You About Being Single

-It’s incorrect to assume that someone is lonely just because they’re single.
-On the contrary, single people are usually better adjusted to coping with difficult matters by themselves or with friends, whereas individuals who are used to being in a relationship don’t know how to feel fulfilled without a supportive partner.
+It's incorrect to assume that someone is lonely just because they're single.
+On the contrary, single people are usually better adjusted when it comes to coping with difficult matters by themselves, whereas individuals who are used to being in a relationship can get too dependent on their partners.

-…but people will treat you like it is.
+…but some people will treat you like it is.

-Don’t be surprised if and when your coupled-up friends start treating you like being single is a bad thing.
-People who aren’t single don’t understand that it’s possible to be happy without a partner—but instead of getting mad at your friends for their assumptions, just ignore them, because you know that you’re happily going stag and that’s what matters.
+People who aren't single don't understand that it's possible to be happy without a partner, so they may make judgments as a result.
+However, instead of getting mad at your friends or family members for their assumptions, try your best to ignore them; you know that you're happy flying solo, and that's what matters.

 You get plenty of personal space.